jasonrahm00/eye-movement/README.md

 - As the cursor moves around the screen, the eye pupils follow the cursor
 ### Original Features
 - The starter code included only a single eye and no movement functionality
-- A second eye was added (HTML code wad duplicated)
+- A second eye was added (HTML code was duplicated)
 - JS Functionality was wired up to track they mouse cursor on page load
 ### Additional Enhancements
 - Default tracking behavior was removed from screen load